<image> data type can be represented with any of the following:

 - Images with intrinsic dimensions (a natural size), like a JPEG, PNG, or other raster format.

-- images with several intrinsic dimensions, that exist in several versions inside a file, like some .ico formats.
-In that case, the intrinsic dimension will be the one of the bigger image, in surface, and with the closest ratio to the one of the containing box.
+- Images with multiple intrinsic dimensions, existing in multiple versions inside a single file, like some .ico formats.
+(In this case, the intrinsic dimensions will be those of the image largest in area and the aspect ratio most similar to the containing box.)

-- images with no intrinsic dimensions but with an intrinsic aspect ratio, between its width and height, like some vectorized images, in the SVG format for example.
+- Images with no intrinsic dimensions but with an intrinsic aspect ratio between its width and height, like an SVG or other vector format.

-- images with neither intrinsic dimensions, nor an intrinsic aspect ratio, like a CSS gradient for example.
+- Images with neither intrinsic dimensions, nor an intrinsic aspect ratio, like a CSS gradient.

-CSS determines the concrete object size using these intrinsic dimensions, the specified size defined by CSS properties like
+CSS determines an object's concrete size using (1) its intrinsic dimensions; (2) its specified size, defined by CSS properties like

-background-size, and the default object size defined by the kind of property the image is used with:
+background-size; and (3) its default size, determined by the kind of property the image is used with: